 Now Closed: Uncle Sam’s

 In September 2019, the owners announced that their South Main Street location in Wexford would close for renovations.
-Fifteen months later, in January 2021, the restaurant reopened as a traditional fish and chip shop called the Salt & Vinegar.
+Sixteen months later, in January 2021, the restaurant reopened as a traditional fish and chip shop called the Salt & Vinegar.

 Uncle Sam's